Integrating infinitesimal (super) actions: Introduction

-The map $X\mapsto X^M$ from the Lie algebra $\Liealg g$ to (smooth) vector fields on $M$ is a Lie algebra homomorphism: $[X,Y]^M = [X^M,Y^M]$ (to have this without a minus sign we introduced the minus sign in the definition of the fundamental vector field $X^M$).
-Said differently, the map $X\mapsto X^M$ is a representation of $\Liealg g$ as vector fields on $M$.
-Conversely, one cas ask the question whether a representation $\rho$ of $\Liealg g$ as (smooth) vector fields on a manifold $M$ (for each $X\in \Liealg g$ we have a (smooth) vector field $\rho(X)$ on $M$) determines a left-action of $G$ on $M$ such that the representation is the one given by the fundamental vector fields, \ie, $\rho(X) = X^M$.
-Unfortunately, it is very easy to construct examples for which this is not possible (we will see several below).
-In order to find necessary and or sufficient conditions for this to be possible, we make some observations.
+The map $\rho:X\mapsto X^M$ from the Lie algebra $\Liealg g$ to (smooth) vector fields on $M$ is a Lie algebra homomorphism: $[X,Y]^M = [X^M,Y^M]$ (to have this without a minus sign we introduced the minus sign in the definition of the fundamental vector field $X^M$).
+Said differently, the map $\rho$ is a representation of the Lie algebra $\Liealg g$ by vector fields on $M$.
+We will describe this situation by saying that the (local left-) action $\Psi$ (of $G$ on $M$) \stresd{integrates} the infinitesimal action $\rho$ (of $\Liealg g$ by (smooth) vector fields on a manifold $M$, where ``infinitesimal action'' is another word for ``Lie algebra representation by vector fields'').

+We thus have shown that for any local action $\Psi$ there is an infinitesimal action $\rho$ such that $\Psi$ integrates $\rho$.
+Conversely, one can ask the question whether for a given infinitesimal action $\rho$ there exists a local action that integrates it.
+It is more or less obvious that if $\Psi:D\to M$ is a local action and if $D'\subset D$ is also an action domain, then the restriction of $\Psi$ to $D'$ is again a local action with the same infinitesimal action.
+This implies that uniqueness of a local action must be subordinated to the action domain.

+As in the non-super case, we will show (using the same kind of arguments as in \cite{Pa57}) that for Lie superalgebras and Lie supergroups we have existence and uniqueness of local actions integrating a given infinitesimal action $\rho$.
+We also have the same criterium for the existence of a (unique) maximal local action and the same criterium for the existence of a global action.
+However, in order to understand these criteria, it is useful to have examples that show what can go wrong, examples that explain the why of some subtleties of the proofs.
+To do so, we start by stating some properties that a local and\slash or global action has.